Constitution of the International Membrane Computing Society - IMCS

-2.4.
-IMCS will organize yearly MC meetings, such as the Conference on Membrane Computing (CMC), the Asian Conference on Membrane Computing (ACMC), the Brainstorming Week on Membrane Computing (BWMC), as well as further workshops/meetings, as it sees fit.
+IMCS will organize yearly MC meetings, such as the European Branch of International Conference on Membrane Computing (ECMC), the Asian Branch of International Conference on Membrane Computing (ACMC), the Brainstorming Week on Membrane Computing (BWMC), as well as further workshops/meetings, as it sees fit.

 Article 3: Membership

-3.4.
 Institutions which want to join IMCS and support it can become Institution Members.
-Any support/sponsorhip from an institution will be acknowledged in an appropriate way in IMCS publications.
+Any support/sponsorship from an institution will be acknowledged in an appropriate way in IMCS publications.

 Article 4: Structure

-4.4.
-The Executive Board consists of four individual positions: President, Vice President, Treasurer, and Secretary, and six Committees: Bulletin, Website, PR, Publication, Conferences, and Awards Committee.
-Each of these six Committees has a chair person.
+The Executive Board consists of four individual positions: President (also called IMCS President), Vice President, Treasurer, and Secretary, and five Committees: Bulletin, Website, PR, Publication, and Conferences Committee.
+Each of these five Committees has a chair person.
 The Advisory Board also has a chair person.